CiscoDevNet/graphyte/docs/diagrams_drawio.md

 (see also: [Supported Link Types](#Supported-Link-Types) section)

-At any point in time you can rename your diagram, in order to do so click on File -> Rename and edit the filename.
+At any point in time you can rename your diagram, in order to do so click on **File -> Rename** and edit the filename.
 Leave the .xml extension, for now.

 ![drawio_rename.png](img/drawio_rename.png)

 Once your diagram is ready you need to export it to SVG.
-In order to do so click on File -> Export -> SVG.
+In order to do so click on **File -> Export -> SVG**.

 ![drawio_export.png](img/drawio_export.png)